 Minimalism is an excellent way to open up a room.
 It is a design concept that minimizes clutter and embraces open space.
-It is both an elegant and practical way to keep a room, which is why it is so popular.
+It is an elegant and practical way to decorate a room, which is why it is so popular.

-Creating all of this open space sounds like a great idea until you have to decorate a small space.
-A small condo or a small office space restricts your design space, but you still need to fit in a certain number of things in order to remain practical.
-This can be an intimidating task, but with these below tips, you can create the illusion of a wide open space in the tiniest of studios!
+Creating this open space sounds like a great idea until you have to decorate a small room.
+This can be an intimidating task, but with these below tips, you can create the illusion of vast open space in the tiniest of studios!
+A small condo or a small office space restricts your design space, but you still need to fit in a certain number of things to remain practical.

 1. Keep Your Storage Stylish

 In a small space, maximizing your storage is a must.
-The two best ways of doing this are with either sideboards or bookcases, depending on the layout of your space, and your storage needs.
-Sideboards are the best option for keeping items out of sight, and out of mind while acting as a stylish piece.
+The two best ways of doing this are with either sideboards or bookcases, depending on your room's layout and storage needs.
+Sideboards are the best option for keeping items out of sight and out of mind while acting as stylish pieces.

 Bookcases are more practical if you have more vertical than horizontal space.
 However, to avoid your bookshelves looking cluttered, keeping them organized is a must.
-I'm not saying that you have to organize your books by colour, but it does look pretty nice.
+I'm not saying you must organize your books by color, but it seems pretty nice.

 2. See the Positive in Negative Space

 Another way to create space is with the pieces of furniture themselves.
-Pieces like the Yoho Bookshelf Rack, have all the practical function of a more traditional bookcase, but also feature open space in the piece itself that create the illusion of having more room around the shelves themselves.
+Elements like the Yoho Bookshelf Rack have the practical function of a more traditional bookcase but also feature open space in the piece itself, creating the illusion of having more room around the shelves themselves.

 3. Go for Light Colours

-Paint your room with light colours to create the illusion of a larger room.
-It is one of the most popular pieces of interior design advice.
+Paint your room with light colors to create the illusion of a larger space.
+It is one of the most famous pieces of interior design advice.
 There is a reason for that; it works.

-However, just because you want to open your space, doesn't mean that you have stick to a room filled with pastels.
-You can add colour to your room with a different furniture piece, colourful artwork, or an accent wall.
-Even adding a plant to an otherwise white room can create a focal point in a modern, clean space.
+However, just because you want to open your space doesn't mean that you have to stick to a room filled with pastels.
+You can add color to your room with a different furniture piece, colorful artwork, or an accent wall.
+Adding a plant to an otherwise white room can create a focal point in a modern, clean space.

 4. Make a Statement (Piece)

-Having a focal point in the room is the difference between minimalist design and a bare room.
-There are many ways to do this.
-You can do this by adding a brown couch to a room of wood furniture.
-You can also feature a bold decor item (or set of items) on a prominent piece of furniture.
+Having a focal point in the room is the difference between a minimalist design and a bare room.
+There are many ways to do it.
+You can add a brown couch to a wood furniture room.
+You can also feature a bold decor item (or set of objects) on a prominent piece of furniture.

-Whatever you do, keep in mind that it is a statement piece, not statement pieces.
-If the eye is being pulled in different directions by competing items, the room becomes crowded and looks smaller.
+Whatever you do, keep in mind that it is a statement piece, not a statement piece.
+If the eye is pulled in different directions by competing items, the room becomes crowded and looks smaller.

-Are you looking to find pieces that will create a minimalist vibe in your space?
-Casa Suarez's collection of handcrafted wood furnishings are both a practical and stylish way to maximize your space.
+Are you looking for pieces that create a minimalist vibe in your space?
+Casa Suarez's collection of handcrafted wood furnishings is both a practical and stylish way to maximize your space.

 Get in touch with our team to find out how we can help you with your latest project.